Our alumni are working in the industry. Here are some highlights of a few of them:

 Naomi (Rogers) Murden (2011) lives and works in L.A..
 She has created the YouTube channel “WHATSHERNAME” and has worked as an actor/creator for the Imagination Machine in Orange County.
 You can see her video with her new group Dame Squad at: https://www.youtube.com/watch?v=7xvaWZhpykU.
 She has appeared with Looseleaf Theatre Co. in The Comedy of Errors (Nell) and As You Like It (Audrey).

-Jeremy Schlitt (2011) works as a character at Disneyland and recently appeared in Romeo and Juliet (Benvolio), The Merchant of Venice (Launcelot Gobbo), The Comedy of Errors (Antipholus of Ephesus), As You Like It (Silvius), and Twelfth Night (Antonio).
+Jeremy Schlitt (2011) works as a character at Disneyland and appeared in Two Gentlemen of Verona (Speed), Romeo and Juliet (Benvolio), The Merchant of Venice (Launcelot Gobbo), The Comedy of Errors (Antipholus of Ephesus), As You Like It (Silvius), and Twelfth Night (Antonio).
 Other credits include The 39 Steps and The Complete Works of William Shakespeare (abridged) with On the Edge Theatre Productions.
-He is slated to appear in Two Gentlemen of Verona (Speed) for Looseleaf.

 Nicole (Salimbeni) Schlitt (2014) spends her days working for Disneyland in a technical capacity, and when not there she is a resident artist with The Chance Theater.
 She worked as the stage manager for Looseleaf’s production of The Merchant of Venice (2015) and Two Gentlemen of Verona (2017).